itsnotelena/jpacman-/doc/reports/report1.md

 of the application and can spot bugs in exactly that part of the application.
 That is why unit tests for the "Clyde" and "Inky" classes were implemented.
+We did not have any issues with the CI since before committing we always first executed gradle check to see if we have any issues with the checkstyle or with the tests.
+We committed only when the build was successful, that is why our CI pipelines were always successful.